 - The AICPA submitted a list of immediate guidance needed on various provisions regarding Pub.
 L. No. 115-97, which revised many sections of the IRC, Jan.
 29, 2018

-- Visit the AICPA Tax Advocacy Comment Letters website for additional AICPA comment letters
+Visit the AICPA Tax Policy & Advocacy for additional AICPA comment letters.

-- Tax Reform’s Impact on International Business, multiple dates available, 1-5pm ET, 4 CPE credits – Get a comprehensive overview of the changes and guidance on how businesses can identify opportunities and reduce their risks with international tax strategies.
+- Tax Reform’s Impact on International Business, Aug.
+14, 1-5pm ET, 4 CPE credits – Get a comprehensive overview of the changes and guidance on how businesses can identify opportunities and reduce their risks with international tax strategies.

-- Washington Tax Brief – This webcast series keeps members informed on what is going on in Washington that may affect you, your practice, and your clients.
+- Washington Tax Brief, Oct.
+24, 1-2pm ET, no CPE available – This webcast series keeps members informed on what is going on in Washington that may affect you, your practice, and your clients.
 AICPA staff will provide updates on major-tax related advocacy initiatives.
-This event is free for everyone (no CPE available).
+Free event for AICPA members.

 - Getting to the Heart of Tax Reform: Individual Tax and Estate Planning Strategies, CPE self-study, 5 CPE credits – Get an overview of tax reform’s impact on individuals, small businesses, and estates and trusts.
 You will learn some essential planning considerations and strategies for dealing with the new tax reform legislation.